Meteor Shower Calendar 2026: When’s the Next Meteor Shower?

 • Visible from: everywhere

 On a clear dark night, the Eta Aquariids can produce up to 50 meteors per hour if you watch them from the southern latitudes.
-North of the equator, you can see 10-30 shooting stars per hour.
-Although the Moon will be 72% illuminated, it will set soon after midnight, so the sky will be dark and moonless during the peak.
-It is best to observe the Eta Aquariids in the hours before dawn.
+North of the equator, you can see 10–30 shooting stars per hour.
+In 2026, the Eta Aquariids will reach their peak just five days after the Full Moon — the bright Moon will be above the horizon for most of the night, washing out most of the fainter meteors.
+To improve your viewing conditions, try blocking the moonlight with a tree or building.
+The best time to observe the Eta Aquariids is in the hours before dawn.

 Southern Delta Aquariids’ radiant